Armored cruiser: Rise of the protected cruiser in the 1880s

 The French navy adopted the protected cruiser wholeheartedly in the 1880s.
 The Jeune Ecole school of thought, which proposed a navy composed of fast cruisers for commerce raiding and torpedo-boats for coast defense, was particularly influential in France.
 The first French protected cruiser was Sfax, laid down in 1882, and followed by six classes of protected cruiser – and no armored cruisers until Dupuy de Lôme, laid down in 1888 but not finished until 1895.
 Dupuy de Lôme was a revolutionary ship, being the first French armored cruiser to dispose entirely of masts, and sheathed in steel armor.
 However, she and two others were not sufficiently seaworthy, and their armor could be penetrated by modern quick-firing guns.
-Thus from 1891–1897 the French reverted to the construction of protected cruisers.
+Thus from 1891 to 1897 the French reverted to the construction of protected cruisers.

 The British Royal Navy was equivocal about which protection scheme to use until 1887.
 The large Imperieuse class, begun in 1881 and finished in 1886, were built as armored cruisers but were often referred to as protected cruisers.
 While they carried an armored belt some 10 in thick, the belt only covered 140 ft of the 315 ft length of the ship, and was submerged below the waterline at full load.
 The real protection of the class came from the armored deck 4 in thick, and the arrangement of coal bunkers to prevent flooding.
 These ships were also the last armored cruisers to be designed with sails.
 However, on trials it became clear that the masts and sails did more harm than good; they were removed and replaced by a single military mast with machine guns.

 The next class of small cruisers in the Royal Navy, the Mersey class, were protected cruisers, but the Royal Navy then returned to the armored cruiser with the Orlando class, begun in 1885 and completed in 1889.
 The navy judged the Orlandos inferior to protected cruisers and built exclusively protected cruisers immediately afterwards, including some very large, fast ships like the 14,000-ton Powerful class.
 However, the Orlandos were the first class of cruiser to use the triple-expansion engine.
 Because this type of reciprocating engine used the steam in three stages, it was more fuel-efficient than earlier compound engines.
 It also used steam of higher pressure, 60 poundforce per square inch, as compared to the 25 to 30 poundforce in earlier engines.
 With these engineering developments, warships could now dispense with sails and be entirely steam-driven.

 The only major naval power to retain a preference for armored cruisers during the 1880s was Russia.
 The Russian Navy laid down four armored cruisers and one protected cruiser during the decade, all being large ships with sails.